mfragab5890/Irithim-python-flask/README.md

 ##### GET '/comment/replies'

 - Function: get comment by id with all replies and replies paginated
-- Requested Arguments: permission to get_comment, comment id and page number.
+- Requested Arguments: permission to get_replies, comment id and page number.
 - Returns an object with comment and replies

 ##### POST '/comment'